cx-language/cx/docs/book/language-overview.md

 ## Improved syntax

-- C*'s syntax is clean, consistent, and similar to the C family of languages.
+- cx's syntax is clean, consistent, and similar to the C family of languages.
 - No C-style cast syntax, only C++-style casts and built-in type constructors.
 - Simpler lambda/closure syntax with argument type inference by default.
 - More readable syntax for function pointer types.